 What We Like About the TideWe Recurve

-The TideWe bow has a very similar look and design as the TideWe, but with a slimmer, less beefy riser.
-That smaller profile provides a comfortable grip and results in a bow that weighs a pound less than the TideWe.
+The TideWe bow has a very similar look and design as the Samick Sage, but with a slimmer, less beefy riser.
+That smaller profile provides a comfortable grip and results in a bow that weighs a pound less than the Sage.

-Like the Sage, the 62” length and generous brace height make it a smooth shooting and forgiving bow.
+Like the Samick, the 62” length and generous brace height make it a smooth shooting and forgiving bow.

 Limb options for the TideWe range from 20-50 pounds in increments of 5.